2022–23 PHF season: Scoring leaders

-The following players led the league in regular season points at the completion of games played on March 5, 2023.
+The following players led the league in regular season points at the conclusion of the season on March 12, 2023.

-The following skaters were the top point scorers of teams not represented in the scoring leader table at the conclusion of games played March 5, 2023, noted with their overall league scoring rank:
+The following skaters were the top point scorers of teams not represented in the scoring leader table at the conclusion of the season, noted with their overall league scoring rank:

 Leading goaltenders

-The following goaltenders led the league in regular season save percentage at the completion of games played on February 6, 2023, while playing at least 30% of games.
+The following goaltenders led the league in regular season save percentage at the conclusion of the season on March 12, 2023, while playing at least one-third of games.